 For MLflow deployments that are secured with some authorization mechanism, the requests being made need to (usually) have the Authorization header set.
 MLflow allows to plug-in custom headers via request_header_provider entry point.
-Our plug-in leverages this feature and exposes it in a form of a Kedro Hook.
-Right now, using this hook requires to modify your project's settings.py by first disabling kedro-mlflow hooks and then re-enabling it, as our Hook needs to attach before any of the kedro-mlflow's hook attach.
+We rely on official kedro-mlflow approach.
 We're providing 2 implementations of the Authorization header provider, which obtain ID token from Google's endpoints - either OAuth or IAM.
-Of course, you can implement your own authorization mechanism by inheriting from the kedro_vertexai.auth.mlflow_request_header_provider.RequestHeaderProviderWithKedroContext class.
+Of course, you can implement your own authorization mechanism by inheriting from the kedro_vertexai.auth. mlflow_request_header_provider.RequestHeaderProviderWithKedroContext class.